 What to do?
 Not much - use product with a normal amount of humectants and keep it pushin'.

-When the dew point is under 30 degrees F, it is considered low, as far as hair is concerned.
-In these conditions, the humectants in your hair may actually pull the moisture from your hair into the environment.
-Wait?
-What?!
-Yes, This results in hair that is even drier than before the humectant was applied.
+When the dew point drops below 30 degrees F, it's considered low and can have adverse effects on our hair.
+In these conditions, the humectants in our hair can actually draw moisture out of the hair and into the environment, leaving it even drier than before the humectant was applied.

 I hope that this blog help to demystify this subject a bit!
 What are your favorite humectants?
 How do you handle using them in various dew points?